geometryzen/g20mono/README.md

 ### [g2o-graphics](https://geometryzen.github.io/g2o-mono/graphics)

 Provides RegularPolygon, RoundedRectangle, and Star shapes.
 Optional.
+Shapes such as these are extensions of the Path class.
+You may extend g2o with custom Path based classes.

 ![](./images/graphics.png)